Skip to content

 end

-radius: ["15%", "70%"] gives the rose chart an inner radius — combining donut and rose modes — which prevents the smallest slices from collapsing to a point at the centre.
+radius: ["15%", "70%"] gives the rose an inner radius — combining donut and rose modes.
+Without it the smallest slices collapse to a point at the centre.

 1